Privacy Policy

 Credit management

-RIME supports organisations in the field of credit management activities by processing and providing business information which may contain personal data, either within a credit score or credit information report, to assist organisations when making the following decisions:
+RIME supports organisations in credit management by providing business information which may contain personal data, including credit scores or credit information reports, to assist in:

-a) identifying, verifying and/or selecting potential trading partners;
+1. identifying, verifying and/or selecting potential trading partners.

-c) establishing the commercial terms under which these transactions take place, including the provision of credit or the provision of (trade) credit;
+3. establishing commercial terms under which these transactions take place, including the provision of credit or the provision of (trade) credit.

 Marketing information

-RIME supports organisations by processing and providing business information, which may contain personal data for the marketing activities.
+RIME supports organisations by providing business information, which may include personal data, for marketing purposes.

 Other purposes